hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/epistles_fourth_series/864_008_diwanji_saheb.md

 and entreating you to do something for this young man.
 I need not write more.
 You will find him an honest and hard-working lad.
-If a single act of kindness done to a fellow creature renders his whole life happy, I need not remind you that this boy is a Pâtra (a person quite deserving of help), noble and kind as you are.
+If a single act of kindness done to a fellow creature renders his whole life happy, I need not remind you that this boy is a Pātra (a person quite deserving of help), noble and kind as you are.

 I hope you are not disturbed and troubled by this request of mine.
 This